YSOVAR/YSOVAR/docs/workflow.rst

 We start with the csv file that we downlaod from the YSOVAR2 database.
 ``match_dist = 0.`` means that no source merging will be performed at this stage, i.e. we assume that this was done to the data in the database already.
-The routine reads two csv files (one for each IRAC band).
+The routine reads a csv files (with data for both IRAC bands).
 Also, it calls :func:`ysovar_atlas.dict_cleanup`, which performs three important tasks:

 1. It throws out sources with few entries